raakasf/embsys310/assignment04/README.md

 - vii.
 Provide a function that returns 1 if stack is full.
 - viii.
 Return (-1) for error conditions

 b.
-Provide a list of the test cases and their implementations inside of main.c
+Provide a list of the test cases and their implementations inside of main.

 c.
 Separate the stack code from the rest of the test code (create stack.h & stack.c)

 ## Problem 4.
 Bonus: Using the power of pointers and type casting, create a function that can determine if a computer is big-endian or little-endian.
 Test your function in the simulator and modify the Project Options (as shown in the figure below) against